-Jurisdiction and Service Supply Costs Decoupling / FCA (1) Wildfire Resiliency Insurance (2) Decarbonization Plans (2) Washington electric ERM (3) Yes Yes Yes Clean Energy Implementation Plan (CEIP) Washington natural gas PGA (4) Yes N/A Yes Climate Commitment Act (CCA) Idaho electric PCA (5) Yes Yes Yes N/A Idaho natural gas PGA (4) Yes N/A Yes N/A Oregon natural gas PGA (4) Yes N/A N/A Climate Protection Plan (CPP)
+Jurisdiction and Service Supply Costs Decoupling / FCA (1) Wildfire Resiliency Insurance (2) Decarbonization Plans (2) Washington electric ERM (3) Yes Yes Yes Clean Energy Implementation Plan (CEIP) Washington natural gas PGA (4) Yes N/A Yes Climate Commitment Act (CCA) Idaho electric PCA (5) Yes Yes Yes N/A Idaho natural gas PGA (4) Yes N/A Yes N/A Oregon natural gas PGA (4) Yes N/A N/A Climate Protection Plan (CPP) (new rules expected)

-- (1) Decoupling (also known as an Fixed Cost Adjustment (FCA) in Idaho) is a mechanism designed to sever the link between a utility's revenues and consumers' energy usage.
+(1) Decoupling (also known as the Fixed Cost Adjustment (FCA) in Idaho) is a mechanism designed to sever the link between a utility's revenues and consumers' energy usage.
 The difference between revenues based on the number of customers and "normal" sales and revenues based on actual usage is deferred and either surcharged or rebated to customers beginning in the following year.
-Only residential and certain commercial customer classes are included in our decoupling mechanisms. - (2) The respective regulatory authorities will determine the appropriateness and prudency of any deferred expenses when the Company seeks recovery. - (3) The Energy Recovery Mechanism (ERM) is an accounting method used to track certain differences between actual power supply costs, net of wholesale sales and sales of fuel, and the amount included in base retail rates for our Washington customers. - (4) Purchased Gas Adjustments (PGAs) are designed to pass through changes in natural gas costs to customers with no change in utility margin (operating revenues less resource costs) or net income. - (5) Under the Power Cost Adjustment (PCA) mechanism, we defer 90 percent of the difference between certain actual net power supply expenses and the amount included in base retail rates for our Idaho customers.
+Only residential and certain commercial customer classes are included in our decoupling mechanisms.

+(5) Under the Power Cost Adjustment (PCA) mechanism, we defer 90 percent of the difference between certain actual net power supply expenses and the amount included in base retail rates for our Idaho customers.